 Brampton is a cosmopolitan city.
-More than 50% of Brampton residents were born outside Canada and Brampton enjoys one of the country's largest concentrations of South Asian immigrants:newcomers.
-Brampton's incredible diversity includes people of all ages, preferences, economic levels, faiths and capabilities.
+More than 50% of Brampton residents were born outside Canada and Brampton enjoys one of the country's largest concentrations of South Asian newcomers.
+Brampton's incredible diversity includes people of all ages, preferences, economic levels, faiths and abilities.
 Brampton Plan recognizes that this diversity should be celebrated, treasured, understood, and shared with the world.

-Health and Wellness and Safety
+Health and Wellness